james-uffindell-granta/advent-of-code-2022/README.md

 Solutions for Advent of Code 2022, used as an opportunity to get more familiar with Rust.

-Code's gone through minor refactorings (removing dead code, etc) and clippy linting since the challenge ended, but no significant logic or structural changes.
-At some point I may come back and refactor further to make it more idiomatic or performant.
+I've made some subsequent changes since the challenge ended, so if you want to see what the solutions originally looked like, check the history.